For many, the new year is an opportunity to look back at memories made — the good times, the big wins, maybe some lessons learned.

 1. Be Smart About the Data You Use

 The Financial Times created an insightful look back on the year for their readers.
-Watch how they interject different personalized data points throughout their 2021 year in review.
+Watch how they interject different personalised data points throughout their 2021 year in review.

 Not only is this video fun to watch and incredibly shareable, it subtly reminds the customer why they came to the Financial Times in the first place.